National Tree Seed Centre

 - Do not collect from planted trees such as in parks, along streets or on residential properties.
 The seed used to grow these trees may have originated elsewhere and not be well adapted to the growing conditions of the site it is planted on.

-- Within a stand or area, collect seed from at least 10 trees (but more if possible).
+- Within a stand or area, collect seed from at least 10 trees (more if possible).
 Where possible collections should be from trees located at least 50 metres apart.

 - Regions without current collections in conservation will be the focal point for the NTSC, and collaborators in the coming years.